 (These socks have no sewn hole in the bottom.)

-(These socks have a sewn hole in the toe section for liners.)
+(These socks have an Optional sewn hole in the toe section for liners.)

 To maintain an even, comfortable fit, it is necessary to accommodate for any volume changes by

 adjusting the thickness of the prosthetic socks.
 This can be done either by changing to a thicker sock, i.e.,